Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

 You write the business logic.
-The framework generates the glue.
+The framework handles the glue code.

 let greet = #Tool("greet", "Says hello") { (name: String, age: Int) in